Building Permits

 Find more information about fees and how to submit permit applications.

-Meets the regulations of the Land Use Bylaw
+• the swimming pool meets the regulations of the Land Use Bylaw for setbacks and site coverage

 Timing